zmnbgd/100DaysOfSwiftUIBootCamp/READM.md

    - Test: Accepting parameters in a closure
    - Test: Returning values from a closure

- * How to use trailing closures and shorthand syntax
+2.</b> How to use trailing closures and shorthand syntax
+   - Optional: Why does Swift have trailing closure syntax?